archi-Doc/CrystalData/README.md

 #### Local path

-If a relative path is specified, it combines the root directory of **Crystalizer** with the path to create an absolute path.
+If a relative path is specified, it combines the root directory of **CrystalControl** with the path to create an absolute path.

 ```csharp
 FileConfiguration = new LocalFileConfiguration("Local/PathExample/FirstData.tinyhand"),